 The Monarch Project teaches the interdisciplinary lessons of scientific observation, data collection, the mathematics of symmetry, natural camouflage, and presentation findings...in Kindergarten.
 The project culminates with the dramatization of the Monarch metamorphosis at the kindergarteners' Monarch Festival each fall.

-Every autumn, an afternoon is planned when Lower School students in grades 1-5 and teachers participate in cross-grade, non-competitive games, story telling, and events.
-A celebration of school spirit, this afternoon is primarily for the children, so attendance by parents is optional.
-Parents are welcome to attend and/or volunteer to help out with the game activities.
+Every autumn, an afternoon is planned when Lower School students in grades 1-5 and teachers participate in cross-grade, non-competitive games,

 On Halloween, Lower School children come to school in creatively crafted costumes.
 There is a parade throughout the school and school grounds.
 Parents are welcome to observe the parade route outside as it winds through the school grounds.
 Parents’ attendance is optional.